Thomas-Walker-Lynch/project-enviroment/README.md

-﻿2022-02-26 TWL brought the README.md info doc/README.odt (still converting), then using

-online tool to convert the pdf to README.md
+﻿2022-02-26 TWL brought the README.md info doc/README.odt (still converting), then using online tool to convert the pdf to README.md.
+Find the original in the docs directory.

 **The ‘resources’ Project**